ACharbonneau/creepy-barnacle/README.md

 - 3.2_STRUCTURE7.R

-	R script for generating STRUCTURE plot for main paper figure, where coloring matches the SmartPCA plot
+	R script for generating STRUCTURE plot for main paper figure, where coloring matches the SmartPCA plot.
+This script plots 1_STRUCTURE-7_f.parsed by default.
+Due to the randomization of input files, the coloring will not *always* match the SmartPCA.
+However, the color palette will.
+If you require a matched figure, but don't get it, replace the 1_STRUCTURE-7_f.parsed on line 6 of the code with any randomization number from 1-20, as in: 20_STRUCTURE-7_f.parsed and re-run the plotting function.

 ##### SmartPCA